flancia-coop/doc.anagora.org/flancia-meet.md

             - Did not have auth for cd keys, as one of the few games with online multiplayer even if it was pirated.
             - Lying about your age to participate.
         - [[missed connections]]
-            - Could we rebuild the social networks that we had and lost
+            - Could we rebuild the social networks that we had and lost by creating a service that lets you find people from long gone networks?

 # [[flancia meet 2023-01-07]]
 - Attending: [[bouncepaw]] [[flancian]] [[j0lms]]